grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/configuration-editor.md

 ---
 id: configuration-editor
 title: The configuration editor
-description: Testing the configuration editor
+description: Testing the configuration editor of backend and frontend data sources with valid and invalid configuration
 keywords:
   - grafana
   - plugins